wiheto/netplotbrain/README.md

 We hope to develop this package.
 Please feel free to get in touch about what feature you want/would like to implement/would like to contribute to.

-# Features to be added.

-- Dynamicly choose which arrows are shown
-- Colouring.
-- Edge properties.
-- Simple node selection
-- Scaling

 ## Citation